 Ad Hoc Network

-A group of stations that is formed for a special purpose, such as the showing of a one-time TV program or series.
+A group of stations that collaborates for a special purpose, such as the showing of a one-time TV program or series.
 Ad hoc is Latin for "for this."

 A commercial or program that immediately follows or precedes another on the same TV station.